The Bankrate promise

 When is an MBA worth it?

-Some career fields require an MBA, so pursuing this advanced degree makes sense if you have your heart set on working in a specific job.
-For example, you may need to earn an MBA if you want to become a financial manager or a computer and information systems manager, or if you want to climb the corporate ladder to become a top executive.
+Some careers require an MBA, so pursuing this advanced degree makes sense if your heart is set on a specific job.
+For example, you may need to earn an MBA if you want to become a financial manager or if you want to climb the corporate ladder to become a top executive.